Jane Kilthei, Principal, Resilience Matters

 • Joanna Macy’s The Work that Reconnects, with its focus on despair, empowerment and deep ecology;

-• A range of coaching approaches that integrate head and heart, body and spirit, borrowing from: Learning as Leadership’s Personal Mastery training, cognitive psychology, heart math, Robert Kegan and Lisa Laskow Lahey’s ‘Immunity to Change’ work, and the family-systems approaches of Virgina Satir and Maria Gomori, all grounded in my training both as a midwife and at the Haven Institute;
+• A range of coaching approaches that integrate head and heart, body and spirit, borrowing from: Learning as Leadership’s Personal Mastery training, cognitive psychology, heart math, Robert Kegan and Lisa Laskow Lahey’s ‘Immunity to Change’ work, the Presencing Institute’s ‘Theory U” and the family-systems approaches of Virgina Satir and Maria Gomori, all grounded in my training both as a midwife and at the Haven Institute;

 • Community organizing and participatory leadership development approaches inspired by the work of long-time organizer and Harvard professor Marshall Ganz, Matt Price and the team at Organize BC; and

-• Community Development work using complexity and resilience thinking to support collaborations in addressing large, complex, systemic and urgent issues.
+• Community Development work using complexity and resilience thinking to support collaborations in addressing large, complex, systemic and urgent issues with integrity and heart.

 I offer one-on-one coaching, group facilitation, community development and organizational consulting, and communication and conflict resolution workshops, relationship coaching, and creative visioning & strategic planning facilitation.